ministryofjustice/modernisation-platform/architecture-decision-record/0032-ncsc-pdns-not-at-platform-level.md

 ## Decision

-Implementing PDNS is not appropriate at a platform level; from our investigation the solution is geared towards a whole-of-the-organisation approach, but the way that agencies are federated into the MoJ as a whole makes this unsuitable for us.
+Implementing PDNS is not appropriate at a platform level; from our investigation the solution is geared towards an organisation-wide approach, but the way that agencies are federated into the MoJ as a whole makes this unsuitable for us.
 Implementing AWS Route53 Resolver DNS Firewall offers a comparable level of protection that can be applied at a platform level.

 ## Consequences